 If you are subject to the 2-year foreign residence requirement, you cannot do any of the following until you fulfill the 2-year physical presence in your home country or country of last residence or you obtain a J1 visa waiver:

 - Change status in the United States to any nonimmigrant visa category except A visa or G visa.
-You can apply to change from J-1 visa status to a diplomatic and other government officials (A visa) or representatives to international organizations (G visa) even if you are required to meet the foreign residence requirement.
+You can apply to change from J-1 visa status to a diplomatic and other government officials visa (A visa) or representatives to international organizations (G visa) even if you are required to meet the foreign residence requirement.

 - Receive an immigrant visa (green card) at a U.S. Consulate or Embassy abroad.